Please enter your current email address to receive instructions on resetting your password.

 - Opera Roanoke was founded in 1977.
 Performing in the newly renovated Shaftman Performance Hall of the Jefferson Center, English translations are projected right above the stage during performances!
 The Roanoke Symphony Orchestra and Chorus was founded in 1953 and offers a season of 11 concerts performed at the Jefferson Center.

 - Virginia Opera calls the Harrison Opera House "home," but performs at various venues around Virginia, too.
 The Virginia Symphony Orchestra, also in Norfolk, has been recognized as one of the nation's leading regional symphony orchestras.
 Additionally, The Virginia Opera was named "The Official Opera Company of the Commonwealth of Virginia".
-Virginia Opera performs at Norfolk's Edythe C. and Stanley L. Harrison Opera House, Richmond's Landmark Theater, and George Mason University's Center for the Arts in Fairfax.
+Virginia Opera performs at Norfolk's Edythe C. and Stanley L. Harrison Opera House, Richmond's Altria Theater, and George Mason University's Center for the Arts in Fairfax.

 Order your Free Virginia Travel Guide.